The Son and the Sea: Production

 The film is produced by British company In The Company Of and American company Studio Cloy.
 It was developed with BBC Film.
-Cairns co-wrote and co-produced the film with her mother Imogen West and the film is starring her brother Jonah West alongside Stanley Brock, Grant Lindsay, and twin brothers Connor and Lewis Tompkins.
+Cairns co-wrote the film with her mother Imogen West and the film is starring her brother Jonah West alongside Stanley Brock, Grant Lindsay, and twin brothers Connor and Lewis Tompkins.
 It is the feature length directorial debut for Stroma Cairns, as well as the big screen debut for leading cast members Jonah West and Brock.
 Many of the cast are deaf and first-time actors.
 Principal photography took place on location in the village of Pennan in Aberdeenshire, Scotland.

 Release

 The film premiered at the Toronto Film Festival in 2025 and was later shown at the San Sebastian Film Festival and in October 2025 at the 2025 BFI London Film Festival.

 Reception

 For their roles in the film, Connor Tompkins was nominated and Jonah West and Stanley Brock were long-listed for the Breakthrough Performance at the British Independent Film Awards 2025.